BorisJIordanov/BJJ/README.md

 **Purpose and Applications:**

-This project serves as a training tool for athletes and coaches in Brazilian Jiu-Jitsu, providing insights into body positioning and scoring potential in real-time.
+This project serves as a training tool for athletes and coaches in Brazilian Jiu-Jitsu, providing insights into body positioning and scoring potential in real time.
 Additionally, it showcases the integration of advanced computer vision techniques with a user-friendly interface, making it adaptable for other sports or gesture recognition applications.

+**USAGE:**

+Install the needed libraries ("pip install opencv-python mediapipe").
+Other libraries should be installed with python latest version.
+Then the program should run seamlessly.